OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ### **A little about "Lambda"**
 Lambda is a compute service that lets you run code without provisioning or managing servers, with Lambda, you can run code for virtually any type of application or backend service.
 Lambda runs your function only when needed and scales automatically, from a few requests per day to thousands per second.
-Lambda functions allows us to using the Lambda API, or Lambda can run your functions in response to events from other AWS services.
+Lambda functions allows us to use the Lambda API, or Lambda can run your functions in response to events from other AWS services.

 ![This is image](https://i.ibb.co/dGwtcFZ/tumblr-p3ixzlxw-W81s74q07o1-1280.jpg)